 Here’s the first measurement of import: onboarding efficacy.
-This release (called Barracuda1) achieved 97%, up from 87% in our last launch2.
+This release (called Barracuda) achieved 97%, up from 87% in our last launch.
 This is a huge improvement and means we’re less likely to lose users before they’ve even played with the app.

 If we extend the activation funnel out a bit further, we can take a look at progression through the first two levels.
 Here we see that we’re losing about a third of users between finishing onboarding and completing their first level (457/689 made it).